Gharoro/rbac-auth/Readme.md

 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ```

-Use these generated values in your `.env` file. 🚀
+Run the commands above in the terminal and use the generated values in your `.env` file.